Is zucchini low histamine? If you suffer with histamine intolerance, what you eat matters. By avoiding food triggers, you can minimize your symptoms.

 People with oral allergy syndrome react to the proteins in a variety of fruits and vegetables.
 When they eat them, they experience itching and swelling around your mouth, lips, tongue, and throat.

-Some people experience oral allergy symptoms when they eat zucchini.
+Some people also experience oral allergy symptoms when they eat zucchini.
 Oral allergy stimulates a local release of histamine but doesn’t usually cause systemic allergy symptoms.
 However, in rare cases, it can cause life-threatening swelling of the throat.
 (3,5)

 Oral allergy syndrome is more common in people with seasonal allergies.
 Cooking or peeling zucchini and other fruits and vegetables may reduce the risk of localized allergic reactions from oral allergy syndrome.

 If you’re sensitive to any of these components in food, be cautious about eating zucchini.
 Introduce small quantities into your diet.
 Keep a food journal and document any symptoms you experience when you eat zucchini.
-Also, find out whether leftover vegetables are safe to eat.
+Also, avoid refrigerating leftover zucchini for more than a day or two.

 By now, you’re probably familiar with the symptoms of histamine intolerance and the effect histamine release has on your body.
 Histamine intolerance symptoms vary with the individual.
 Some you should be aware of: